LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/coinductive_1.rst.txt

    coinductive([Template1, ...])

 This is an **experimental** directive, used for declaring coinductive predicates.
-Requires a back-end Prolog compiler with minimal support for cyclic terms.
+Requires a backend Prolog compiler with minimal support for cyclic terms.
 The current implementation of coinduction allows the generation of only the *basic cycles* but all valid solutions should be recognized.
 Use a predicate indicator as argument when all the